Guide to Book Launch Events

 20 Bedford Way Facilities

-We have a number of event spaces ideal for a book launch.
+20 Bedford Way has a number of event spaces ideal for a book launch.
 Logan Hall has superb acoustics and excellent sight lines, so although it can seat up to 930 people you still feel part of an intimate and special event.
 It also has a dedicated green room, AV and skilled technicians.

 The location of 20 Bedford Way is one of its chief attractions; Euston, Kings Cross and St Pancras railway stations as well as Russell Square, Holborn, Tottenham Court Road and Goodge Street tube stations are just minutes away providing easy access to all parts of central London and connections to the UK and Europe.